att-innovate/charmander/README.md

 #### The different Charmander projects on GitHub

-1. [github.com/att-innovate/charmander][1]

-    The main project, this project, it contains all the scripts to set up the lab.
+[github.com/att-innovate/charmander][1]: The main project, this project, it contains all the scripts to set up the lab.

-2. [github.com/att-innovate/charmander-scheduler][2]

-    Charmander Scheduler is our Framework for Mesos.
+[github.com/att-innovate/charmander-scheduler][2]: Charmander Scheduler is our Framework for Mesos.

-3. [github.com/att-innovate/charmander-heapster][3]

-    A slimmed-down version of Google's Heapster project.
+[github.com/att-innovate/charmander-heapster][3]: A slimmed-down version of Google's Heapster project.

-4. [github.com/att-innovate/charmander-spark][4]

-    This project contains Charmander-specific helper functions for Spark.
+[github.com/att-innovate/charmander-spark][4]: This project contains Charmander-specific helper functions for Spark.

+[github.com/att-innovate/charmander-experiment-maxusage][9]: The MaxUsage-Experiment analyzes the actual memory usage of a running simulators and uses that result to overwrite the memory-allocation for subsequent run-requests for the same simulators.

+[github.com/att-innovate/charmander-experiment-sparkkernel][10]: The SparkKernel-Experiment is using SparkKernel to calculate max-memory usage.

 #### Additional thanks goes to